 Their sons Colin and Malcolm adding new technology and directions, extending the family vineyards and embracing new technologies.

-The excitement of the fifth generation respectful of the past and adding their skills and expertise and dreams until this winery and its wines will in some way be stamped with skill and personal ideals of every Campbell of Bobbie Burns.
+The excitement of the fifth generation respectful of the past and adding their skills and expertise and dreams until this winery and its wines will in some way be stamped with the skill and personal ideals of every Campbell of Bobbie Burns.

 John Campbell sails for Australia from St Andrews, Scotland on the “Merchant Prince” – later to become the name for the family’s most prestigious Muscat.